spacewalkproject/spacewalk-wiki/HowToInstallProxy.md

 *These instructions are for Spacewalk Proxy 0.2 onwards*

-If you're looking for instructions for the Red Hat Satellite Proxy product see the [Red Hat Satellite documentation](https://access.redhat.com/documentation/en-US/Red_Hat_Satellite/).
+If you're looking for instructions for the Red Hat Satellite Proxy product see the [Red Hat Satellite documentation](https://access.redhat.com/documentation/en-us/red_hat_satellite/).

 For more information on what Spacewalk is or for developer information see [this page](proxy).

+ * For Spacewalk proxy installation for Spacewalk 2.6 see [[HowToInstallProxy26]]
  * For Spacewalk proxy installation for Spacewalk 2.5 see [[HowToInstallProxy25]]
  * For Spacewalk proxy installation for Spacewalk 2.4 see [[HowToInstallProxy24]]
  * For Spacewalk proxy installation for Spacewalk 2.3 see [[HowToInstallProxy23]]